1934 California gubernatorial election: Campaign

 Sinclair later stated that there was a "campaign of lying" against him during the campaign which was "ordered by the biggest businessmen in California and paid for with millions of dollars" that was carried out by newspapers, politicians, advertisers, and the film industry.
 One survey of over 500 California newspapers found that over 90% supported Merriam, 5% supported Raymond Haight and the rest made no endorsement.
 The only newspaper surveyed that endorsed Sinclair was his own outlet Epic News.

 However, Sinclair did have support from some public figures.
 For instance, the 'Author's League for Sinclair' was founded by Frank Scully, Dorothy Thompson and Gene Fowler.
 Progressives such as Charlie Chaplin, Dorothy Parker, Donald Ogden Stewart, Lillian Hellman and Groucho Marx were also Sinclair supporters.

+Haight campaigned as a centrist between the right-wing Merriam and the leftist Sinclair, seeking support from voters dissatisfied with both candidates.
+Haight garnered 302,519 votes, or 13% of the vote.
+Much of his voting strength came from the San Joaquin Valley, where farmers were suspicious of Sinclair's End Poverty in California scheme to take over so-called 'idle farms'.